 Los Angeles Lakers' Result Since Jeanie Buss Became The Controlling Owner: 7 Years Without Playoffs, 1 Championship, 1 First-Round Appearance

+Los Angeles Lakers' Results Since Jeanie Buss Became The Controlling Owner: 7 Years Without Playoffs, 1 Championship, 1 First-Round Appearance

 In the 2022-23 NBA season, the Los Angeles Lakers have been struggling to win games.
 It's evident from their below-average record of 3-10.
 Despite that, the Lakers are one of the most popular teams in the United States.
 The reason behind it is the rich history of the team.